marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 framework.
 Junit 5.8.1 and AssertJ 3.21.0 as test suite for unit tests and integration tests.
 Git as VCS with Trunk-base development¹, each domain or subdomain are going to be a maven module.

-We will deploy the application on my personal kubernetes cluster.
-Expose one Hello World resource, with a documentation using Spring doc open api plugin.
+We will expose one Hello World resource, with a documentation using Spring doc open api plugin.

 ## STATUS